swaptacular/swpt-k8s-config/README.md

    59b1758..b019dfe  master -> master
 ```

-To bootstraps FluxCD from the Git server on your Kubernetes cluster:
+The next step is to bootstraps FluxCD from the Git server on your
+Kubernetes cluster.
+Note that when you execute the `flux bootstrap`
+command, you may want to use the `--registry` option in order to
+specify a custom container image registry where the Flux controller
+images are published:

 ``` console
 $ sudo sh -c "sed -i '/git-server.simple-git-server.svc.cluster.local/d' /etc/hosts"